ZHANGneuro/OSPAN-task/README.md

  To perform and quit the script:

 type 'ospan(Subject_ID)' in Matlab command window, ex. igt(1), igt(2)....or igt(n).

-Once task starts, user is not able to quit the progarm, program can be quit by pressing 'ESC' in the end of task.
+Now the script is programmed to quit on all instruction page by pressing ECS, and type SPACE to go next instuction page.

-Wrote by bo zhang, Updated on 10/12/2013 bozhang.neuro@gmail.com
+Wrote by bo zhang, Updated on 6/3/2014 bozhang.neuro@gmail.com